 Category: H

-Hebron is a picturesque town located in Oxford County, Maine.
-It is situated in the southwestern part of the state, approximately 15 miles west of the city of Lewiston.
-The town is characterized by a diverse landscape that includes rolling hills, lush forests, and several bodies of water, including Marshall Pond and Streaked Mountain.
+Hinesburg is a charming town located in Chittenden County, Vermont, United States.
+It is situated in the northwestern part of the state, approximately 14 miles southeast of Burlington, the largest city in Vermont.
+The town is predominantly rural with a landscape that features rolling hills, open farmland, and dense forests.
+The LaPlatte River flows through the town, providing a picturesque water feature.

 🌎 Coordinates